Aurorapo/Studio-sull-evoluzione-dell-arte-digitale-e-NFTs/README.md

-# Studio-sull-evoluzione-dell-arte-digitale-e-NFTs# Thesis: Evolution of Digital Art through NFTs
+# Thesis: Evolution of Digital Art through NFTs

 Welcome to the repository of my thesis on the evolution of digital art through the use of Non-Fungible Tokens (NFTs).